-Figure 1.2: Current accepted by the battery, seen in the lower graph, and the battery voltage response, seen above, for one microcycle.
+Figure 1.5: Current accepted by the battery, seen in the lower graph, and the battery voltage response, seen above, for one microcycle.
 Charging currents are negative

+The battery is discharged at Cexp/5 to the next test SoC level.

 These three last steps are repeated at each test SoC.

-During the microcycles the battery voltage was initially limited at 16 V, however this level is programmable in the software.
-The level of the high charging current applied during the micro-cycle was also able to be modified for different sets of tests if required, and scaled to the capacity of the battery under test, making the tests comparable between batteries of different sizes.
+During the microcycles the battery voltage is initially limited at 16 V, however, this level is programmable in the software.
+The level of the high charging current applied during the micro-cycle is also modifiable for different sets of tests, if required.
+When presented the results are scaled to the capacity of the battery under test, making the tests comparable between batteries of different sizes.

 Mid-test rest

-Between the micro-cycle tests carried out whilst discharging the battery, and those carried out whilst charging the battery, a mid-term rest is introduced as part of the test specification.
+In-between the sets of micro-cycle tests carried out whilst discharging the battery, and those carried out whilst charging the battery, a mid-term rest is introduced as part of the test specification.

 After the 20 micro-cycles are completed at the final SoC level, the battery is discharged at Cexp/5 until the battery voltage reaches its lower voltage limit.

-The battery was then rested for 30 minutes before the charging micro-cycle tests are carried out.
+The battery is then rested for 30 minutes before the charging micro-cycle tests are carried out.

 Charging MicroCycles

 These are the same as the discharging micro-cycle tests, with the battery charging, instead of discharging, to the next SoC level between sets of micro-cycles.